-SOTIO closely cooperates with the Department of Immunology of the 2nd Medical School of Charles University and with the Motol University Hospital, both based in Prague.
-Members of SOTIO’s Expert Committee – leading clinicians in the field of immunotherapy and genitourinary cancer care – are involved in the preparation and implementation of these clinical trials.
+DCVAC was initially developed by scientists at the Department of Immunology of the 2nd Medical School of Charles University and with the Motol University Hospital, both based in Prague.
+Today, members of SOTIO’s Expert Committee – including leading clinicians in the field of immunotherapy and genitourinary cancer care – contribute to the preparation and implementation of SOTIO’s clinical development program.

-- Use of SOTIO’s proprietary ACI-MAP (Active Cellular Immunotherapy Multiple Antigen Presentation) technology.
-Following this proprietary method, the patient’s own dendritic cells are activated by a broad range of tumor antigens that induce a complex immune response.
+- Use of SOTIO’s proprietary “ACI-MAP” (Active Cellular Immunotherapy Multiple Antigen Presentation) technology.
+SOTIO’s proprietary ACI-MAP method uses the patient’s own dendritic cells, activated by a broad range of tumor antigens, to induce a complex immune response.

-The combination of the above-mentioned principles is expected to result in more effective Active Cellular Immunotherapy for those patients who have limited treatment options.
+The combination of the above-mentioned principles is being tested in current studies and is expected to result in more effective ACI for patients who have limited treatment options.

 Part of PPF Group